dirb997/php_users_form/readme.md

 6. Add blocked users table in the database.☑️
 7. Add a Login page and a Dashboard page.☑️
 8. Add the validation to check if the user email and password do exist in the database.☑️
+9. Create a redirection functionality to a specialized dashboard page based on the id user id. ☑️

 # Next steps:
 1. Add new data validation to check if the new user is already on the blocked user's list.
+2. In the dashboard add the dit and delete account information functionality.
+   * We only can edit the following information: Name, Address and Password.